andreweng/elkstack/use_case/twitter_analysis.md

-# Visualizing Tweets with Elasticsearch and Kibana
+# Open Source Intelligence with Elasticsearch: Analyzing Twitter Feeds 1/3
-> Author: Andrew Eng | Updated: 2020-10-05
+> Author: Andrew Eng | Updated: 2020-10-05 | Part 1 of 3

+## Introduction
+This is a 3 part series in open source intelligence with Elasticsearch.

+In part 1: we will look at data acquisition and building a python app to acquire, clean, and transfer data.
+In part 2: we will look at building visualizations and dashboards in Kibana and Elasticsearch.
+In part 3: we will look at putting this into sustained operations.

 ## Start with Why
 I had an opportunity to interview with a large tech company but I didn't know much about them (I've been oblivious of what's popping up in Silicon Valley).
 In order to do my due diligence and prepare for the interview, I spent the weekend working on this to help me better understand the general sentiments and what the company was about.
 At that point in time, any news is new news, and I wanted to consume it.